sparkflows/sparkflows-docs/docs/tutorials/time-series/ARIMA-on-AirPassengers-dataset.rst

 Not to worry about p,d,q in this case because we have an interesting model called  - AUTO-ARIMA (Able to select automatically optimal value)

-* Y - Target Variable(Passengers Per Month)
+* Y - Target Variable (Passengers Per Month)
-* SEASONAL - automatically True but you can change as false if you want as non-seasonal
+* SEASONAL - Automatically True but you can change as false if you want as non-seasonal
-* SCORING - How you want to evaluate your model performance like - MSE, MAE
+* SCORING - How do you want to evaluate your model performance like - MSE, MAE
-* FORECAST - Number of steps you want to get forecasted
+* FORECAST - Number of steps you want to  forecast

 .. figure:: ../../_assets/tutorials/time-series/ARIMA_model.png
    :alt: Stock Forecasting